sjhalayka/bidirectional_path_tracer/README.md

-Path tracer, including such features as:
+Vulkan/GLSL path tracer, including such features as:

 - Reflection and refraction
 - Chromatic aberration